n-claes/legolas/docs/content/getting-started/installation.md

 Note that an in-repository build means that you'll have to edit source files, which could give rise to merge conflicts when you're updating the code (and we all hate those!) so we don't recommend doing it like this.

-## 2. Out-of-repository build
+## 2. Out-of-repository build (recommended)
 This is the recommended way to build Legolas.
 This requires you to have set the environment variable and PATH modification described above.
-To setup a folder for a Legolas build, call `setuplegolas.py` from the command line and follow the instructions, which looks like this
+To setup a folder for a Legolas build, call `setuplegolas.py` from the command line and follow the instructions, which look like this
 ```
 Starting Legolas setup process in directory 'your_directory'.
 Is this ok? [y/n] y
 >> Copying CMakeLists.txt to present directory.